This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 The improved energy levels and performance are due to the amino acids that are present in whey protein.
 When the body lacks sufficient levels of amino acids, that’s when you experience muscle wasting and delayed exercise recovery after a workout.

 Whey protein helps increase the production of glutathione, the master antioxidant that is found in every cell of your body.
-Research shows that whey protein is rich in cysteine, an amino acid that’s needed for the synthesis of glutathione.
+Research has displayed that whey protein is rich in cysteine, an amino acid that’s needed for the synthesis of glutathione.

 Scientists at Ohio State University found that supplementing with hydrolyzed whey protein isolate increased intracellular glutathione concentrations by 64 percent.